last will and testament

 Foreigners closely connected with Thailand (having their habitual residence in Thailand and for example married to a Thai national) can make a will in Thailand under Thai law for their assets and could designate the law of Thailand to govern the succession of their (Thailand) estate.
 The 'Thai Last Will' could also include a limited jurisdiction clause, limiting the effect of the will specifically to assets located in Thailand.
 If you make a Thai will you must ensure that your foreign will excludes Thailand and that any subsequent last will you make in another country does not supersede the testamentary dispositions under your Thai will.

-Foreigners who are not closely connected to Thailand, other than for example owning a condo (owning real property), cannot make a Thai will.
+Foreigners who are not closely connected to Thailand, other than for example owning a condo (owning real property), should not make a Thai will.

 What to include in the will